skillrepos/copilot-ext/labs.md

 ### Steps:
 1. Navigate to [New GitHub App - https://github.com/settings/apps/new](https://github.com/settings/apps/new) while logged into GitHub.
 Authenticate as needed.

 2. On that page, fill in the GitHub App form.
 For the first item, substitute your actual GitHub userid for \<github userid\>.
-For the last item, paste the local address you saved from lab 2 and add "/callback" at the end.
+(We incorporate your userid here because we need this to be unique.)
+For the last item, paste the local address you saved from lab 2 and add "/callback" at the end (or "callback" if the address already has a "/" at end).
    - **App Name**: `metafiles-<github userid>`
    - **Description**: `Metafiles Generator` (or whatever text you want)
    - **Homepage URL**: `https://github.com/skillsrepos/copilot-ext`